GoogleCloudPlatform/datacatalog-tag-engine/README.md

 	When the Terraform finishes running, it should output two URIs.
 One for the API service (which looks like this https://tag-engine-api-xxxxxxxxxxxxx.a.run.app) and another for the UI service (which looks like this https://tag-engine-ui-xxxxxxxxxxxxx.a.run.app). <br><br>

-6. Set the authorized redirect URI and test users:
+6. Set the authorized redirect URI and add authorized users:

     Re-open [API Credentials](https://console.cloud.google.com/apis/credentials)<br>